Laplace and Saddlepoint Approximations in High Dimensions: Acknowledgements

 \section{Acknowledgements}

-The authors would like to thank Michaël Lalancette, Blair Bilodeau and Alex Stringer for their comments and feedback.
+The authors would like to thank the Associate Editor and the Reviewers for their comments and questions.
+We would also like to thank Michaël Lalancette, Blair Bilodeau and Alex Stringer for their comments and feedback on earlier versions of the manuscript.
 This research was partially supported by the Natural Sciences and Engineering Research Council of Canada and the Vector Institute.
 This work was partially completed while YT was affiliated with the University of Toronto during his PhD and while YT was a Chapman Fellow at Imperial College.

-\section{Proof of Main Theorems}
+\section{Proof of main theorems}